Orlando Fishing Charters

 Fishing in Orlando

-It might come as a surprise, but believe us when we tell you that the fishing in Orlando Florida is just about as good as any theme park.
+It might come as a surprise, but believe us when we tell you that Orlando fishing is just about as good as any theme park.
 While it might be known best as the entertainment capital of Florida, Orlando's anglers know that the real magic starts at the docks.
 And with over 60 000 acres of freshwater in the Orlando urban area, it’s easy to see why.

 St. Johns River flows north and east of town, a whole network of lakes splays out across the area, and some of Florida’s finest saltwater fishing is less than an hour’s drive away.
-Safe to say, Orlando is just as much of an attraction to hard core anglers as it is to their kids.
+Safe to say, Orlando fishing charters are just as much of an attraction as anything else the area has in store.
 So tear yourself away from the rollercoasters and get the family on a boat.
 We bet they’ll enjoy getting hooked up as much as you do.

 These waters are super fertile, and have a lot of variety in terms of fish species.
 We’re not just talking Crappie, Catfish, and Sunfish (called ‘Shellcrackers’ in these parts), we’re talking a variety of species of exotics.
 And — wait for it — one of the best populations of Largemouth Bass in Florida.
 You heard us.
 Orlando Bass fishing attracts anglers from across the state, who flock to local lakes in search of a record-breaker.